 Yeah, exactly.
-I think it's a starting point: you start with the face of the mother, and from there on you go
+I think it's a starting point: you start with the face of the mother, and from there on you go deeper into the rest of the world.

 There's something so interesting drawing the same face again and again as you were like you were almost reproducing yourself.